blueacro/reefvolt-website/content/docs/dcbuddy/overview.md

 - DIN-4 Power Input (for Meanwell OWA power supplies)
 - Molex Micro-Fit 3.0 8-pin DC+CANbus input (for Battery, 32V, and Hub addons),
   also features a terminal block adapter accessory

-## Notes

-Note this product is currently sold as early access (meaning some features may be changed or require firmware updates to function), and is shipping in batches as we receive more inventory from our manufacturer.
-We will do our best to update this page with batches and ship dates - if in doubt, please reach out.